ankit-jn/amazon-bedrock-knowledge-base/README.md

 ---
 We have collected reference material regarding Hydrogen energey as a reference for setting up contexts and put it in [data](https://github.com/ankit-jn/amazon-bedrock-knowledge-base/tree/main/data) folder

 - I would like to thank the authors of the above reference materials.This is to bring in notice that we are not using these reference material for any monetary purpose.
-It is just for the eductional use of showing how the documents can be used to set the context for generating relevant responses using RAG.
+It is just for the eductional use of showing how the documents can be used to set the context for generating relevant responses using RAG workflow.

 ### Authors